The Tuesday Crisis

 A senior planner spots the email at 11:30 AM.
 She opens the ERP to check affected orders.
 She pulls up a spreadsheet to cross-reference component requirements.
 She calls the supplier for details.
 She checks alternate sourcing.
 She emails the sales team about at-risk orders.
 She runs a partial replan in the planning system.

 By end of day, she's identified the impact and proposed workarounds.
-By Wednesday, the workarounds are approved.
+By Wednesday, the workarounds get sign-off.
 By Thursday, expedite orders are placed.
 By Friday, the alternate supplier confirms they can deliver — but 3 days later than needed.

 Two customer orders ship late.
 One customer escalates.